Advika2004/CS-203-Final-Project-4/README.md

 # Project 4 — Virtual World Simulation Project

-Virtual World Simulation Project
+Virtual World Simulation Project:
-This project integrates three major improvements: code cohesion, pathing strategies, and the addition of a world-changing event.
+- This project integrates three major improvements: code cohesion, pathing strategies, and the addition of a world-changing event.

 1. Refactoring for Cohesion:
 - Refactor a large object-oriented codebase to improve class cohesion by splitting low-cohesion classes into multiple, highly cohesive ones.